 Płock

-Płock is a capital of the ''powiat'' (county) in the west of the Masovian Voivodeship.
+Płock is a seat of the county (''powiat'') in the west of the Masovian Voivodeship.
 From 1079 to 1138 it was the capital of Poland.
-The ''Wzgórze Tumskie'' ("Cathedral Hill") with the Płock Castle and the Catholic Cathedral, which contains the sarcophagi of a number of Polish monarchs, is listed as a Historic Monument of Poland.
-It was the main city and administrative center of Mazovia in the Middle Ages before the rise of Warsaw as a major city of Poland, and later it remained a royal city of Poland.
+The Cathedral Hill (''Wzgórze Tumskie''), along with Płock Castle and the Catholic Cathedral containing the sarcophagi of some Polish monarchs, is listed as a Historic Monument of Poland.
+It was the main city and administrative center of Mazovia in the Middle Ages before the rise of Warsaw, and later it remained a royal city of Poland.
 It is the cultural, academic, scientific, administrative and transportation center of the west and north Masovian region.
-Płock is the seat of the Roman Catholic Diocese of Płock, one of the oldest dioceses in Poland, founded in the 11th century, and it is also the worldwide headquarters of the Mariavite Church.
-In Płock are located also the Marshal Stanisław Małachowski High School, the oldest school in Poland and one of the oldest in Central Europe, and the Płock refinery, the country's largest oil refinery.
+Płock is the seat of the Roman Catholic Diocese of Płock, one of the oldest dioceses in the country, founded in the 11th century, and it is also the global headquarters for the Mariavite Church.
+Poland's oldest school and largest oil refinery are located in Płock.
 Provided by Wikipedia

 Showing 1 - 1 results of 1 for search 'Plock', query time: 0.01s Refine Results